diskmanti/zero/README.md

   - $ vagrant hostmanager

 Re-run provision scripts to update Ansible hosts:
+*All ip addresses are listed.*
   - $ vagrant provision tower

 Bounce servers to disable SELinux (unfortunate for now):
   - $ vagrant reload centos7s0 centos7s1

 Login to Ansible Tower server and change to root.
+*The login message provides the url, username and password for Ansible Tower web service.*
+  - $ vagrant ssh tower

-Run ansible ping module to connect to all nodes.
+On server `tower` change to root and run ansible ping module to connect to all nodes.
 Type yes and press return three times:
-  - $ vagrant ssh tower
   - tower$ sudo su -
   - tower$ ansible all -m ping   #  *type yes three times*
   - tower$ exit